Co-op Facts and Starting Out

 It is our aim to ensure that participating in the UBC Science Co-op program is a rewarding experience for students and employers.
 In order for both parties to benefit fully from the co-op experience, we advise employers on the following responsibilities:

 Employers often take on the role of mentor for their Co-op students, supporting them throughout the work term by offering advice and providing feedback.
-Our Co-op Coordinators facilitate the employer/student relationship by conducting site visits, which are usually halfway through the work term.
+Our Co-op Coordinators facilitate the employer/student relationship by conducting Co-op Check-In Meetings, which are usually halfway through the work term.
 These discussions (in person or via telephone) provide the opportunity to ensure that both students and employers are satisfied.

 Goal Setting and Evaluation